-Delaware State University, Wesley College, Wilmington University and Delaware Technical and Community College offer on-going and specialized training opportunities through their Workforce Development and Community Education programs designed to meet the technology changes and needs of local employers.
+Delaware State University, Wilmington University and Delaware Technical and Community College offer on-going and specialized training opportunities through their Workforce Development and Community Education programs designed to meet the technology changes and needs of local employers.
 DTCC course offerings include computer training, health care and "green training programs" from solar technology to automated building management.
 Delaware State University In addition to offering computer and health care education opportunities has a School of Business that offers undergraduate and graduate degrees in business and economics.
-Wesley College has implemented and expanded health care training courses including the BSN and MSN degrees.
 Polytech High School offers a variety of adult education courses and vocational training for high school students.
-These educational institutions support the jurisdiction's consolidated plan by providing a well trained workforce in a variety of skill sets required by local employers
+These educational institutions support the jurisdiction's consolidated plan by providing a well-trained workforce in a variety of skill sets required by local employers.

 Does your jurisdiction participate in a Comprehensive Economic Development Strategy (CEDS)?

-Yes.
+Yes